 It is commonly mistaken that for a visitation to take place embalming must be done.
-Embalming, as a very basic definition, is the act of preserving a body by replacing body fluids with chemicals.
-Many funeral homes will not allow a public viewing unless an embalming is performed.
+Embalming, in a very basic definition, is the act of preserving a body by replacing body fluids with chemicals.
+Many funeral homes will not allow a public viewing unless embalming is performed.
 It is not a state or federal law that embalming be required.
-It is only a regulation by certain funeral homes for reasons of liability and tradition.
-Embalming is not green or environmentally friendly (however, in the future, biodegradable embalming chemicals may be an option).
-Therefore, we advocate the use of dry ice as an alternative but not a replacement for embalming.
-Under most circumstances, without embalming, burial should take place within five days of death.
+It is only a regulation by certain funeral homes.

 When Is a Viewing Not Recommended?

-The circumstances surrounding death affect the possibilities of a viewing: how the person died; why the person died; where the person died; when the person died; or if an autopsy was performed on the body by a medical examiner.
-Under certain circumstances, it will be advisable by us that the body not be viewed and an immediate burial will be the recommended option.
+Every person has a slightly different biochemical makeup so each body responds to death differently.
+As well, the circumstances surrounding death affect the possibilities of a viewing: how the person died; why the person died; where the person died; or if an autopsy was performed on the body by a medical examiner.
+Under certain circumstances, it will be advisable by us that the body not be viewed and dry ice will not suffice for a visitation.
+An immediate burial will be the recommended option.

 Are There Any Green Cemeteries in Raleigh?

 Yes.
 Oakwood Historic Cemetery located downtown Raleigh has a green section.
 The cemetery is managed by Robin Simonton.
 The other nearest green cemetery is located at Wake Forest called Pine Forest Memorial Gardens.
 It is located at 770 Stadium Drive, 919.556.6776.
 The manager is Dyanne Matzkevich.

 What Makes a Cemetery Green?